Final Essay

 Figure 1.
 Jo Dalgety, Winning 90,000 Acres from Sea and Swamp, river mud and watercolour on paper, 2024

-I am a painter whose practice examines how integrating natural elements, such as river mud and water, alongside historical photographs and the traditions of watercolour can interrogate and destabilise the established conventions and idealised representations that underpin the Western landscape painting tradition.
+Within my practice as a painter I have been expanding my range of materials through integrating natural elements such as river mud and water, alongside referencing historical photographs and the traditions of watercolour to interrogate and destabilise the established conventions and idealised representations that underpin the Western landscape painting tradition.

-Through contemporary re-engagement with the landscape of the Hauraki Plains I challenge inherited pictorial traditions while aiming to reveal the ecological and historical complexities that lie beneath pastoral imagery.
+Through contemporary re-engagement with the landscape of the Hauraki Plains I have been challenging inherited pictorial traditions while aiming to reveal the ecological and historical complexities that lie beneath pastoral imagery.
 Landscape painting becomes not merely a depiction of scenery but an act of inquiry - one that exposes the layered histories of land use, loss, and adaptation, and reconsiders how belonging and responsibility are visually expressed.

 Figure 3.
 Jo Dalgety, How a Modern Dredge Operates, watercolour & river mud on paper, 2025.

-I reference historical photographs, often in black and white or sepia, while remaining conscious of how such images can soften or romanticise history.
-To counter that I have experimented with bright, unnatural colours, deliberately highlighting human intervention in the wetlands, as in fig.2.
+I reference historical photographs, often in black and white or sepia, remaining conscious of the way such images can soften or romanticise history.
+To counter that I have experimented by using somewhat unnatural colours to deliberately draw attention to human intervention within the wetlands, as in figure 2.
+These colours appear artificial or slightly off, serving as a visual signal that something within the landscape is disturbed or not as it should be.

 Watercolour is a loaded medium, tied to colonial botanical and topographical traditions.
 Given the wetland site I am working in, watercolour feels the relevant medium to use.
-Over time, I have extended the possibilities of the watercolour medium, developing both material and conceptual connections to water and the wetland environment, as is evident in fig.3.
+Over time I have extended the possibilities of this medium, developing both material and conceptual connections to water and the wetland environment, as is evident in figure 3.
 Watercolour behaves according to its own natural laws, functioning as a collaborator rather than a controlled tool.
 I allow the pigment to bloom, puddle, seep, and collapse - processes that evoke contamination, seepage, and the broader themes of ecological degradation central to the practice.

 I incorporate mud and water collected from the Piako River, materials often chemically compromised by agricultural runoff.
+Figure 5 shows flecks of orange colour in the mud; presumably contaminants.
 These locally sourced elements physically embed the land’s history into each work, carrying traces of both natural processes and human intervention.
-The act of using unstable, impermanent materials draws attention to the ongoing vulnerability of the wetland ecosystem, highlighting how environmental change and degradation become part of the artwork itself.
+The act of using unstable impermanent materials draws attention to the ongoing vulnerability of the wetland ecosystem, highlighting how environmental change and degradation become part of the artwork itself.

 Figure 4.
 Jo Dalgety, A Digger Type Dredge Working on the Hauraki Plains, river mud and watercolour on paper, 2024.